-Honda CR-V is one car with the lowest insurance rates today.
-The 2021 model of the Honda CR-V comes with four capacity options: LX, EX, EX-L, and Touring.
+Honda CR-V is one of the cars with the lowest insurance rates today.
+The 2021 Honda CR-V has four capacity options: LX, EX, EX-L, and Touring.

 Thankfully, all models come with a turbocharged four-cylinder engine, automatic transmission, and two-wheel drive.

 Starting cost: $25,350